waveform80/picamera/docs/recipes2.rst

 .. note::

-    The ``bayer`` parameter only operators with the JPEG format, and only for captures from the still port (i.e. when ``use_video_port`` is False, as it is by default).
+    The ``bayer`` parameter only operates with the JPEG format, and only for captures from the still port (i.e. when ``use_video_port`` is False, as it is by default).